woltapp/wolt_modal_sheet/README.md

 }
 ```

-The code snippet above produces the following:
+The example project above will create the following:
 </br>
 </br>